Towards Out-Of-Distribution Generalization: A Survey: Evaluation for OOD Generalization

-To promote the development of OOD generalization research, it is of vital importance to evaluate the OOD generalization performances of different algorithms reasonably and accurately.
-The evaluation of an algorithm typically consists of two disentangled components, datasets and evaluation metrics.
-In this section, we summarize the datasets and evaluation metrics that are commonly used as OOD benchmarks in existing publications.
+To promote the research of OOD generalization, it is of vital importance to evaluate the OOD generalization performances of different algorithms.
+In this section, we summarize the datasets commonly used in literature.